Anti Bribery Policy

 Principle

-The Company depends on its employees and associated persons to ensure that the highest standards of ethical conduct are maintained in all its business dealings.
-Employees and associated persons are requested to assist the Company and to remain vigilant in preventing, detecting and reporting bribery.
+Our organisation depends on its employees and associated persons to ensure that the highest standards of ethical conduct are maintained in all its business dealings.
+Employees and associated persons are requested to assist our organisation and to remain vigilant in preventing, detecting and reporting bribery.

-Employees and associated persons are encouraged to report any concerns that they may have to the Legal Director as soon as possible.
+Employees and associated persons are encouraged to report any concerns that they may have to the Managing Director as soon as possible.
 Issues that should be reported include:

 • any suspected or actual attempts at bribery;